Featured Post

 a.
 Jasper

-- Best For: Generating initial drafts and improving sentence structure.
+• Best For: Generating initial drafts and overcoming writer's block.

 b.
 Grammarly (with AI features)

 Grammarly's AI features offer suggestions for clarity, conciseness, and academic-specific vocabulary.
-Its premium version includes a robust plagiarism checker that is invaluable for academic work.
+Its premium version includes a robust plagiarism checker.

 c.
 QuillBot